≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-It excludes certain current assets such as inventory and prepaid expenses which are considered not as liquid as cash.
+The quick ratio excludes certain current assets such as inventory and prepaid expenses which are considered not as liquid as cash and receivables.

-That said, GM’s quick ratio had been below 1.0X in all periods from fiscal 2015 to 2023, suggesting that the company’s cash and near-cash assets alone had not been sufficient to cover all short-term liabilities.
+That said, GM’s quick ratio had been below 1.0x in most fiscal years, suggesting that the company’s cash and near-cash assets alone were not sufficient to cover all short-term liabilities.

 General Motors Extra Liquidity